seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Your aprons mountant: you are not oathable,
 Although, I know, you 'll swear, terribly swear
 Into strong shudders and to heavenly agues
-The immortal gods that hear you,–spare your oaths,
+The immortal gods that hear you,--spare your oaths,
 I'll trust to your conditions: be whores still;
 And he whose pious breath seeks to convert you,
 Be strong in whore, allure him, burn him up;
 Let your close fire predominate his smoke,
 And be no turncoats: yet may your pains, six months,
 Be quite contrary: and thatch your poor thin roofs
-With burthens of the dead;–some that were hang'd,
+With burthens of the dead;--some that were hang'd,
-No matter:–wear them, betray with them: whore still;
+No matter:--wear them, betray with them: whore still;
 Paint till a horse may mire upon your face,
-A pox of wrinkles!
+A pox of wrinkles! /

-**PHRYNIA** **TIMANDRA**
+**PHRYNIA & TIMANDRA**
-Well, more gold: what then?
+/ Well, more gold: what then?
-Believe't, that we'll do any thing for gold.
+Believe't, that we'll do anything for gold.

 **TIMON**
-Consumptions sow
+/ Consumptions sow
 In hollow bones of man; strike their sharp shins,
 And mar men's spurring.
 Crack the lawyer's voice,
 That he may never more false title plead,